- McKee Foundation creates a beautiful book with an unusual perspective.

 and appalled him.

-- Once through Juarez, however, he and his German
+Once through Juarez, however, he and

-into the Sierra Madre, evidently convinced they would find gold.
+disappear into the Sierra Madre, evidently convinced they would find gold.

 Instead, they encounter a group of revolutionaries described as important.